trifectatechfoundation/teach-rs/COURSE.md

 - **Widely used crates: logging/argparse/(de)serialization/testing**

 **Exercises**
+- Introduction to Serde
 - Set up a custom project that:
   - Acts both as a library and a binary crate
-  - Contains some examples
   - Is divided up into modules
-  - Has unit tests, integration tests, and benchmarks
-  - Uses dependencies for argument parsing, logging, serialization, and benchmarking
+  - Uses dependencies for argument parsing, logging, and (de)serialization
   - Has doc comments according to the Rust API guidelines
-- Generate documentation with `cargo doc`
-- Find and try various methods to improve the project build time, comparing the improvements with `cargo build --timings`
+- Benchmark an application using Criterion

 ### C - Multitasking
-- **Fearless concurrency**
-- **Rayon**
 - **Atomic types**
 - **Multithreading: Send/Sync/Channel....**
 - **How the borrow checker helps us**